-In a globalized world learning a language is a wonderful benefit.
+In a globalized world, where mobility is facilitated, learning a language is a wonderful benefit.
 Not only does it help when traveling, it is also a great advantage for studying in general and for career prospects abroad.
+Acquiring a second language enables us to develop various mental abilities at all ages.